SivagurunathapandianM/TestNG-Selenium-and-Extent/TestNGSampleProject/readme.md

 # Summary

-* selenium is a tool to automate web application testing : URL https://selenium.dev/
+* selenium (E2E UI testing) is a tool to automate web application testing : URL https://selenium.dev/
+* RestAssured : Testing and validating REST services in Java
 * TestNG is testing framework to faciliate selenium to use organised way of testing
 * extent report is a reporting framework to be integrated with selenium for graphical respresentation.
 ```text